Aviation Maintenance Technician (AVMT)

 AVMT 101 Maintenance Mathematics 1 Credit Hour(s)

-This course will provide the student with a review of the fundamental operations in arithmetic as they are applied routinely in aircraft maintenance, including: fractions, decimals, ratios, geometry, basic trigonometric functions, formulae, and proportions.
+This course will provide the student with a review of the fundamental operations in arithmetic, including: fractions, decimals, ratios, geometry, basic trigonometric functions, formulae, and proportions, as described in the FAA Aviation Mechanic Airman Certification Standards (ACS) Subject Area Mathematics.
 Applications of these operations in aircraft maintenance will be demonstrated.

 Offered: Resident